alicebob/sqlittle/README.md

 - deal with the reserved region
 - refuse to open files with a non-committed/failed non-wal journal
 - refuse to open wal journal files
-- parse embedded table and index definitions and make them available
+- ~~parse embedded table and index definitions and make them available~~
 - go back to mmap for pager_unix
+- parse more exotic table and index definitions

 # &c.